tongue-tie/blog/README.md

 ## Posts

-There's a single (very long) post about my background, and then a post for each week I took notes post-surgery.
-I'll keep editing to make it easier to read, and until I care about dealing with Jekyll and adding some navigation, this will be super basic.
+There's a single post about my background and one for each week post-surgery.
+I took my notes in the moment as things happened, snippets of thoughts.

 * [Background and why I had surgery](/background.md)
 * [Week 1](/week-1.md)